Code-Institute-Submissions/alkaios/README.md

 - 3 page site with nav bar.
 - Colour scheme consists of complementary colours.
 - Logo is a custom Design.
-- roboto font used throughout the website.
+- Roboto  and Exo fonts used throughout the website.
-- font-family: 'Roboto', sans-serif;
+- font-family: Roboto,Exo , sans-serif;

 ## Planned Features

 - Bootstrap - HTML, CSS Framework